Join BirdNote tomorrow, November 30th!

 Illustrator David Sibley and actor H. Jon Benjamin will face off in the bird illustration battle of the century during BirdNote's Year-end Celebration and Auction!

-Conservation biologist Purnima Devi Barman returned to Assam, India, where she grew up, to work with a highly endangered bird, the Greater Adjutant stork.
+Conservation biologist Purnima Devi Barman returned to Assam, India, where she grew up, to work with the highly endangered Greater Adjutant stork.
 The species nests in populated areas of Assam, where it’s known as Hargila.
 Because they’re scavengers, some see Hargila as unclean and remove trees where they nest.
 Purnima has found creative ways to connect Hargila to people’s daily lives and culture in Assam.
-Learn more in a new documentary, Hargila, from the Cornell Lab of Ornithology.
+Learn more in the documentary, Hargila, from the Cornell Lab of Ornithology.

 BirdNote®